Saturday, December 27, 2008

 His mouth twitched upwards, “You have become quite sure of yourself all the sudden.
 Are you always this direct?”

 “Well…only sometimes.”
-Then she remembered his position, and in contrast, her own, “I hope you don’t mind me speaking to you as though we are the same.”
+Then she remembered his position in contrast to her own, “I hope you don’t mind me speaking to you like this—as though we are the same.”

 She sat very still as Rouen’s free hand raised, hesitating for a moment before gently cupping around her face.
 Soon the hand she held left her grasp to join the other.
 Ever so slowly they felt out the lines of her cheekbones, eyes, nose, mouth, and ran over her hair, held up loosely in its combs.
 After a long moment they dropped back into his lap.